The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 You’ll still need to resolve financial matters and arrangements for children.
 You can do this via various different routes including through the courts, negotiation, mediation, arbitration, collaborative law or a combination.

-It will still be just as important as ever to finalise your financial arrangements in a court order, even if you have reached an agreement.
+It’s important to finalise your financial arrangements in a court order, even if you have reached an agreement.
 If you don’t, then any financial claims stay open.
 This means you’d be at risk of a financial claim any time in the future, even after the divorce itself has finished.

 The child’s welfare will continue to be the court’s primary concern when deciding child arrangements.